Show/Hide Toolbars

 RETURN

-X# has also added the possibility to the language to include a list of statements as "body" of the codeblock.
+X# has also added the possibility to include a list of statements as the "body" of a codeblock.
 The result of the last statement is returned to the calling code.
-When the last statement is "Void" then a NIL will be returned:
+If the last statement is "Void", then a NIL will be returned.

-Note that the closing Curly must be on a line of its own and the first statement must appear on a new line as well.
+Note that the closing Curly must be on its own line, and the first statement must appear on a new line as well.

 FUNCTION Start() AS VOID